Minoo-Kim/ScrapeClassifyML/README.md

 ## tag_svm.ipynb

 This file contains all the code for the main support vector machine ML model.
 The model takes labeled input generated in a similar matter to `extract_divtag.py`.
-Features are extracted from the raw HTML tag (raw text, tag attributes, text content) and vectorized approporiately.
-Large features like count-vectorized HTML tags are ran through PCA to reduce runtime.
-After hyperparameter tuning, the model reaches ~90% classification accruacy.
+Features are extracted from the text content within the HTML tag.
+Features relating to tag attributes and HTML structure proved to have litte to no predictive potential (so they're removed from the model).
+After hyperparameter tuning, the model reaches 95%+ classification accruacy.

+TODO:

+handle edge case for non-existing data that was human inputted (implementation: have a specific flag for this case)

+svm: categorize with one hot encoding make more features on the content (hyphens, str length, data type, etc)